-Azure provides full set of cloud cost management capabilities, which includes tool in your Azure subscription to get more value out of the cloud and implement financial governance in your organization.
+In this article, we are going to know about Azure Cost Management, CapEX, OpEx and their pricing model.
+Azure provides a full set of cloud cost management capabilities and this includes a tool in Azure subscription to get more value out of the cloud and implement financial governance in your organization.

-This article is mainly focused as per AZ 900 exam.
+This article is mainly focused on per AZ 900 exam.

 Expenditure Model